alhridoy/Pedestrian-Movement-Prediction-using-LSTM-Networks/README.md

 # Pedestrian-Movement-Prediction-using-LSTM-Networks
--  Processed a dataset of pedestrian positions, where each entry includes details such as TrackID, bounding box coordinates, frame number, lost status, occlusion status, and generation status.
+-  Processed a dataset of  SStanford Drone Dataset  of pedestrian positions, where each entry includes details such as TrackID, bounding box coordinates, frame number, lost status, occlusion status, and generation status.

 - Implemented a Sequential LSTM model in Keras to predict future positions based on historical movement data, using an input sequence length of 8 and output sequence length of 12.
 Trained the model with 'adam' optimizer and mean squared error (MSE) as the loss function.